openjdk/jtreg/plugins/idea/README.md

 ### Installing the plugin

-To install the plugin in your IDE, first you need to prepare a plugin module file (a `.zip` file).
+To install the plugin in your IDE, first you need to prepare a plugin module file (a `.jar` file).
 This can be done by selecting `Build -> Prepare Plugin Module for Deployment`.
-Once that is done, a new zip file should be created in this folder (and a related pop up notification should appear).
+Once that is done, a new jar file should be created under the hidden `.idea` folder (and a related pop up notification should appear).

-Once you have a zip file, you can easily install it in your IDE; go in `File -> Settings`, and select `Plugins` from the right panel.
+Once you have a jar file, you can easily install it in your IDE; go in `File -> Settings`, and select `Plugins` from the right panel.
 Then click on `Install plugin from disk` and point the IDE to the zip file you have created in the step above.
 The IDE will ask you to restart - once restart is completed the installation process is completed, and the plugin is ready to be used to run and debug jtreg tests.

 ## Using the plugin